FortinetCloudCSE/FortiADCIntro/content/03Chapter3/_index.md

 ---
-title: "Ch 3 - Hugo Publish "
+title: "Ch 3 - Logs and Dashboard "
 chapter: false
-linkTitle: "Ch 3: Publish"
+linkTitle: "Ch 3: Logs and Dashboard"
 weight: 30
 ---

-### ***Publish your content to GitHub pages via a GitHub action***

-Now that you have your content first draft, push your repo to github, there's already a GitHub action to automatically publish your content anytime you upload to the repo

-Click the right arrow to go through each step individually
+### Review Dashboards and logging capability of FortiADC ( 20 min)

+In this section, we will explore the logging, dashboard, and reporting capabilities of FortiADC.
+Your lab environment has been pre-configured.
+The instructor will walk you through the current settings and demonstrate how to effectively utilize the dashboard to maximize the value of the solution.